kogoe1/DevOps-Course-Starter/README.md

 ```

 # Mongo DB integration
 Mongo DB data persistence/storage is now added to this app.
-To use Mongo DB add the below in `.env` file or to environment variables (to use trello stoarge set `STORAGE_TYPE=TRELLO`)
+To use Mongo DB add the below to `.env` file or to environment variables (to use trello stoarge set `STORAGE_TYPE=TRELLO`)
 DEFAULT_DB is set to the db that holds data for the app.
 Associated collections for this DB are `not_started`, `in_progress` and `completed`

 ```bash